si2-urssi/website/content/blog/2024-05-20-summer-software-open-science-school.md

 ## Format and topics

 This five-day workshop will enable learners to hone their skills in developing sustainable research software, practicing open science in their workflow, and contributing to their communities of practice.
-Topcs covered will include:
+Topics covered will include:

 *   The Ethos of Open Science
 *   Open Tools and Resources